 People can pick and taste the vegetables, herbs, fruits, nuts and medicinal plants that they know, or just sit under the cedar arbor and enjoy this beautiful space.

-Landscapers and gardeners interested in participating in this community project should contact Hilary (email@example.com).
+Landscapers and gardeners interested in participating in this project should contact us at firstname.lastname@example.org.